-In order to meet the remaining requirements (Schedule C, clause 3(a) of the Peace Order) for the Peace River, an additional marine radio will be installed at a Site C microwave tower.
-Installation was scheduled for 2020 but was delayed due to the COVID pandemic.
-Final Installation has been rescheduled for 2021 and once the installation is finished, the project will be complete.
+In order to meet the remaining requirements (Schedule C, clause 3(a) of the Peace Order) for the Peace River, an additional marine radio was installed at a Site C microwave tower.
+Once the communication channel is connected, this project will be complete.